-Dixie State University is proud to be offering a Bachelor of Arts in Music, a Bachelor of Science in Music, and a Bachelor of Science in Music Education.
+Dixie State University is proud to be offering a Bachelor of Music in Performance, a Bachelor of Arts in Music, a Bachelor of Science in Music, and a Bachelor of Science in Music Education.

 The other course is MUSC 1000 Concert Attendance.
 Appreciation of music deepens and matures only through focused listening and involvement in musical performance as an audience member.
 This experience emphasizes critical listening of a wide range of music literature and performances.
 It will prepares students with real-life models for future recitals and will provide students models of artistic standards, a variety of musical literature, and make students aware of non-musical issues of performances as they develop as musicians.
 Students will become better acquainted with music literature, history, and performance practices from different period and genres.